 Either way, prioritizing will always be a factor.
 Most digital publishing platforms offer free trial licenses or even a free account where you can use the platform free of charge with many features included.

-Make sure to check up on whether the digital publishing platform you chose, demand that you commit to the product for a given period of time.
+Make sure to check up on whether the digital publishing platform you chose, demands that you commit to the product for a given period of time.
 Most providers, like iPaper, work with commitment agreements on a monthly basis.

 If you already give information to your clients in the form of PDFs, you shouldn’t find it very difficult to make the leap to using online flipbooks instead.
 All you need to do is use an online flipbook creator such as iPaper to convert PDF to flipbook format.
 You can customize the flipbooks as much as you like, adding interactive features that can enhance the experience that the flipbook provides to your readers.

 There’s no need to worry that switching from PDFs to flipbooks will be too difficult for your business to manage.
 The digital publishing platform tool provided by iPaper is designed to be easy to use, even for people who don’t have advanced technical skills or knowledge of HTML.
 If you’re interested in making your catalogs and brochures even better for your customers, why not give online flipbooks a try?
-You can request a free trial with iPaper's digital publishing platform.
+You can request a free trial with iPaper's digital publishing platform today.